bluerobotics/bluerobotics.github.io/waterlinked/integration-kit.md

 <img src="/waterlinked/wlik-temp-topside-2.jpg" class="img-responsive img-center" style="max-width:600px" />

 **Note:** We strongly recommend mounting the Fathom-X and terminal block in a protective box or case.
 The wiring here is fairly fragile and easy to damage.
-Blue Robotics is working on a much better solution to this that will be available in the future.